bdjulian/url-classification/README.md

 ### Step 4

 Time to use report_get_write.py to take your list of job_id's and retreive each job/url's features.
 This function will submit GET requests for each job_id passed.
-There is no saved output, it will put the results into your reports directory.
+There is no saved output, it will save the results into your reports directory.

 ### Step 5

+Now with